summerela/intro_programming_python/Module9/Lab2.md

 0. Look for `TODO2` in the code.
 Can you finish writing this function without accessing any variables outside of the `IrisStats` class?

-0. `TODO3` is for the wonks who finish the first two.
+0. The final TODO is a little harder to explain.
 The idea is that we don't want to read the csv for every statistical function we write because it's repetative.
-There should be multiple ways to write the code to read the file once and cache the iris data that comes back.
+There should be multiple ways to refactor the code to read the file once and cache the `self.iris_data` read from the csv.
 This can be done in the `IrisReader` or `IrisStats` class.
-So the options are open
+So you have options.